abdullahhusainy/abdullahhusainy/README.md

 <details>
  <summary><h3>👨🏻‍💻 My Coding Journey</h3></summary>
    September 2021 was my first time when I touched and made code.
+That's it.
+   That was the first and last time.
+X_X